dhrubo55/personal-blog/content/posts/day97-part3.md

 ## 1. DelayQueue: Exponential Backoff Retry

-**The Problem:** HTTP requests to external APIs fail intermittently.
-You need retry logic with exponential backoff to avoid overwhelming the failing service.
+**The Problem:** HTTP requests fail intermittently.
+Retry immediately and you overwhelm the failing service.
+Wait too long and users timeout.

-DelayQueue handles retry mechanisms where tasks become available after a delay.
-It manages the timing logic internally.
+DelayQueue holds tasks until a delay expires.
+Tasks become available for processing only after their delay passes.
+No manual sleep() calls needed.

-**The Solution:** Queue with built-in delay mechanism.
+**How it works:** Each task stores its trigger time. `take()` call blocks until a task's delay expires.

 ```java
 import java.util.concurrent.*;